Siemens-Healthineers/K2s/docs/op-manual/gitops-addon-delivery.md

 6. After the sync completes, the addon appears in `k2s addons ls`
 7. The **consumer manually enables** the addon with `k2s addons enable <ADDON_NAME>` to deploy its workloads

+### ApplyIfEnabled safety behavior

+When addon-sync runs with `-ApplyIfEnabled true` for an already-enabled addon:

+- If `Backup.ps1` exists and fails, addon-sync aborts the update lifecycle before running `Update.ps1` (safe-fail, no unprotected update).
+- If `Update.ps1` fails and no `Restore.ps1` is available, backup content is retained under `.addon-sync-backups/<addon>/<timestamp>/` for manual recovery.
+- Failures are recorded in digest-keyed backoff state so retries are visible and bounded.

 !!! important "Push and enable are manual consumer steps"
     The poller automates the download and extraction of addon artifacts.
 Pushing artifacts to the registry **and** enabling addons are both deliberate actions taken by the consumer.